meltemod/mysite/content/authors/admin/_index.md

 - Visitors
 ---

+I am a quantitative researcher and research leader with over ten years of experience designing and delivering complex social science research projects that drive data-informed decisions for the public good.

+My leadership is grounded in deep, authentic relationships, a continuous pursuit of knowledge, and a commitment to strategic, forward-thinking solutions.
+I believe leadership is not defined by a title but by how one shows up to their work—with curiosity, care, and a vision for impact.
+I strive to lead in a way that builds trust, inspires action, and creates space for others to grow, while charting clear, purposeful paths toward shared goals.

+In my current role at the Guttmacher Institute, I lead improvements to research processes and tools within the Adding It Up program, which estimates the need for, impact of, and costs associated with essential sexual and reproductive health services.
+I work closely with cross-functional teams to enhance the program’s research infrastructure and produce data that informs global health policy.

+Previously, at Pew Research Center’s Data Labs, I led and contributed to research projects on topics ranging from education and health to social media and news consumption.
+ I employed large-scale datasets, advanced statistical techniques, and data storytelling to uncover public opinion trends and communicate findings to broad audiences through engaging, accessible reports.

+Earlier in my career, I served as a postdoctoral researcher at Indiana University Bloomington, where I collaborated with an interdisciplinary team to analyze a large-scale private health claims dataset, revealing insights into health behaviors and outcomes related to the U.S. opioid epidemic.

+I hold a PhD and an MA in Sociology from the University of Arizona, and an MA and a BA in Economics from Boğaziçi University (İstanbul, Türkiye).

 I am a quantitative researcher with more than ten years of experience in conducting complex social science research projects and delivering data-driven insights for the public good.

 During my role at [Pew Research Center](https://www.pewresearch.org/)'s [Data Labs](https://www.pewresearch.org/methods/about-data-labs/), I led and contributed to complex research projects simultaneously on diverse topics such as education, health, social media use and news and information.
 To uncover public opinion and behavior trends, I utilized surveys and large-scale secondary datasets, advanced statistical methods, and data visualization tools.
 As a result of these research efforts, I published online reports tailored for the broader public and explained in a clear and engaging way using data storytelling techniques.
 [Reports>>](https://www.pewresearch.org/staff/meltem-odabas/)